Dalas121/Heir_2_The_Throne/README.md

 - fight against wild animals; Raewan needs various ingredients to prepare her concoctions.
 Each objective gives Raewan a new ability/attack (until she has all of her normal stuff)
 - harmful environmental effects that need to be dealt with.
 Probably either global or something like "get slowed if you stand on a snow hex"

-[NOT YET STARTED] S24 something wesmere (Dalas)
+[COMPLETE] S24 An Old Friend (Dalas)
-- 2-skull difficulty.
-Rewards: Elvish Shamans -OR- Chantal, No carryover
+- 1-skull difficulty.
+Rewards: Elvish Shamans -OR- Chantal, Low carryover
-- once I figure out hwo this works, reference this in Lisar's S30 speech?
 - make sure you can't get in without Kalenz, even if you "unlocked" wesmere with him previously before he died

 [COMPLETE] S26 Dwarven Doors (Dalas)